wiflore/DRL-Value-Based-Methods-Navigation/README.md

 ## How to Interact with the project
-Clone and Navigator Jupyter NB
+Clone and run Navigation Jupyter NB

 ## Potential improvement
 Implement Rainbow and double DQN, a dueling DQN, and/or prioritized experience replay.